 First time general conference was held in the Tabernacle: October 1867

-Though the building was not dedicated until 1875, the Saints made do for several years, first using their beloved new building in October of 1867.
+Though the building was not dedicated until 1875, the Saints first used their beloved new building in October of 1867.
 Before the Tabernacle was built, general conference had been held in an old tabernacle that stood where the Assembly Hall stands today.

 Photos from Utah State Historical Society.